 The other option of course, is to leave the puppy to ‘cry it out’.
-This works well for most puppies, at least it works well for their owners.
+This works well for some puppies, at least it works well for their owners.
 In that the puppy stops crying at night after a few nights.
 However, there are a couple of real problems with this method.
 Firstly, the puppy cries because it is scared and lonely.

 All dogs wake from time to time during the night, but they don’t usually make a song and dance about it once their bladder can hold a whole night’s wee.

 With an older puppy or adult dog, it can seem as though the dog is barking at nothing.
-But in reality, dog barking at night all of a sudden is usually caused by one of the last five reasons on our list
+But in reality, dog barking at night all of a sudden is usually caused by one of the last five reasons on our list:

 - Alarm / perceived intruders